ezezbot/DGB/README.md

-It's a project in lua, html, css and js.
-This project consists in detecting malicious code on a site.
+# DGB

-Library js: Vue.js
+DGB is what?

-Library css : TailwindCSS
+DGB is a system that will detect potentially malicious code on Garry's Mod juex.